-The Unit of Spine Surgery, operating at the Rizzoli Orthopaedic Institute since September 2009, is a division dedicated to the diagnosis and the treatment of rachis pathologies of oncologic, degenerative and post-traumatic origin.
-It is presently led by Dr. Alessandro Gasbarrini and is equipped with 12 beds.
+The Unit of Spine Surgery, is a division dedicated to the diagnosis and the treatment of all rachis pathologies (ranging from oncological problems to infectious, from degenerative to post-traumatic, from severe deformities of the child to those of the adult).
+It is currently led by Dr. Alessandro Gasbarrini and is equipped with 24 beds.

 The clinical activity concerns the field of spinal column pathologies, particularly:

 - Oncologic pathologies: primary and secondary tumors of the mobile rachis and the sacrum, hematopoietic tumors with vertebral localization;

 - Degenerative pathologies: degenerative discopathy of the lumbo-sacral rachis, herniated lumbar disc, spondylolisthesis, thoracic-lumbar stenosis, herniated thoracic-rachis disc, pathologies of the cervical rachis;